ncatlab/nlab-content/pages/2/4/6/1/1642/content.md

 Some mathematicians consider semigroups to be a case of [[centipede mathematics]].  [[category theory|Category theorists]] sometimes look with scorn on semigroups, because unlike a monoid, a semigroup is not an example of a [[category]].

 However, a semigroup can be promoted to a monoid by adjoining a new element and decreeing it to be the identity.
-This gives a [[faithful functor]] from the category of semigroups to the category of monoids.
-So, a semigroup can actually be seen as a monoid with extra structure.
+This gives a [[fully faithful functor]] from the category of semigroups to the category of monoids.
+So, a semigroup can actually be seen as a monoid with extra property.

 +-- {: .un_example}
 ###### Exercise

-Describe this structure.
+Describe this property.
 =--

 On the other hand, analysts run across semigroups often in the wild, and don\'t always want to add formal identities just to turn them into monoids.